Attendance, Rescheduling, and Withdrawing from Required Courses and Rotations

 2. Hard Deadlines for CCE Deferrals after CCE EVOS

-a.Students who decline recommended deferral through the At-Risk process outlined above will have been assigned CCE rotations through EVOS
+a.Students who decline recommended deferral through the At-Risk process outlined above will have been assigned CCE rotations through the lottery

 b.
 All students must complete the Transition to CCE